 Reading aloud or independently at home for enjoyment is perhaps the most effective daily routine to help your child strengthen their comprehension abilities.
 Create a warm reading environment.
 Make a reading corner with a big classroom bean bag or a reading chair and some of your child´s favorite books.
-This reading should be closely monitored and after every session, the tutor or the parent needs to ask simple questions about the setting and characters in the story.
-This should also include discussing the most interesting parts of the story with the child to help them make connections of what they have read with real-life situations.
+This reading should be closely monitored, and after every session, the tutor or the parent needs to ask simple questions about the setting and characters in the story.
+This should also include discussing the most exciting parts of the story with the child to help them make connections of what they have read with real-life situations.
 Living books are great books to keep your child´s interest in a story

 Ask Open-ended Questions

 For instance, you can ask them if they agree with the characters or let them explain in their own words what the story is all about.
-This is a trait that could carry over from 1st-grade reading skills and engages high-level critical thinking which deepens their critical thinking whilst giving you a window into what they are thinking.
+This is a trait that could carry over from 1st-grade reading skills and engages high-level critical thinking, which deepens their critical thinking while giving you a window into what they are thinking.

 KWL charts are very effective tools to grab the attention of second-grade students to get them thinking of the story or text they just read.
 This method is ideal for non-fiction text, which deals with facts.
 And you do not have to write everything down.
 Questions can be posed to the child as they read.
 Though it is easy and quick, it will help the student delve deeper into the text or story they are reading.

 Keep it Light

-For a second grader, reading should be all fun and games.
+For a second-grader, animated stories are a great way to make reading fun.
 And asking for correct answers right after they have finished can suck the fun and joy from the whole experience.
-Therefore, focus on asking questions from a curiosity point of view in an effort to understand what the child is thinking as they read the story or text.
+Therefore, focus on asking questions from a curious point of view to understand what the child thinks as they read the story or text.
 By so doing, they will feel that their thoughts and feelings are being appreciated and it will help them understand what they are reading better.

 Identify different Ways to Read.